Analyzing the role of gender in addressing the inequalities created and reinforced by digital transformation.

 I believe that, in our discussions about digital justice, the issue of how we humanize it is central.
 It is critical that we don’t get swept away on a sea of robots, blinking lights, and shining objects.
 From that point of view, considering what gender means in the context of digital justice has to be part of a critical discourse and a progressive agenda from the very beginning.

 This is the edited transcript of a talk given at the Workshop Equity and Social Justice in a Digital World (Bangkok, March 2019).
-The article was first published on ALAI's website and magazine.
+The article was first published on ALAI's website and magazine and can also be found on the DAWN website.
+Gita Sen is a founding member and currently the General Co-coordinator of DAWN.